 GCUES Presidents 1 thru 3

-It was during the 1950s that the movement for Emerald Societies took hold with the formation of NYPD Emerald Society (1953), NYCD Emerald Society (1955), and FDNY Emerald Society (1956).
-The movement led to the formation of Emerald Societies not only in New York but across the country.
+It was during the 1950s that the movement for Emerald Societies took hold with the formation of the NYPD Emerald Society (Police Department, City of New York) on March 16, 1953, NYCD Emerald Society (Correction Department, City of New York) on November 17, 1955, FDNY Emerald Society (Fire Department, City of New York) on March 17, 1956.
+The movement led to Emerald Societies in New York City and the country.

-The founders of the respective Emerald Societies, mindful of the fact that the average Irish Organization is composed of Irish people from every walk of life, decided that the idea of occupational groups under the name of “Emerald Society” would provide a means of enabling Irish peoples by birth or ancestry, to meet their “Brother and Sister Emeralds” in the same trade or profession.
-More important, it would be a new avenue of approach for those of Irish heritage to continue their efforts in perpetuating their history, customs and traditions.
+The founders of the respective Emerald Societies, mindful of the fact that the average Irish Organization is composed of Irish people from every walk of life, decided that the idea of occupational groups under the name of “Emerald Society” would provide a means of enabling Irish people by birth or ancestry, to meet their “Brother and Sister Emeralds” in the same agency, trade or profession.
+But, more importantly, it would be a new approach for people of Irish heritage to continue perpetuating their history, customs, traditions, and accomplishments.

 History of the Grand Council

 It’s often been said that the Irish stand together only during the Gospel in Church.
 That rule applied to Emerald Societies too.
 At one point, three Grand Councils existed; an Emerald Society would leave one Grand Council and switch to another immediately.